Job Interview Questions: 3 Key Takeaways

 Why it's asked: Customer safety is a top priority in hospitality, making it essential to handle dietary restrictions properly.

-Example answer: “I’ve worked with customers who have various dietary needs, such as gluten-free and vegetarian options.
-I always double-check the ingredients and communicate with the kitchen to ensure everything is prepared safely.”
+Example answer: "I’ve served customers with dietary needs like gluten-free and vegetarian.
+I always double-check ingredients and coordinate with the kitchen to ensure meals are prepared safely."

 What would you do if you didn’t know the answer to a guest’s question?